|Homepage:||Click to visit|

 During the study/research periods, museum research, archaeological survey and other related tasks begin in the morning and end in the afternoon.
 Organized excursions and field trips will be scheduled on weekends or on days of inclement weather that restrict digging/surveying.

-The campaign of 2014 will focus on museum work (study season), geophysical survey, and limited fieldwork (clearing operations, test pits, stratigraphical sections.
+The campaign of 2017 will focus on lab work (study season), geophysical and archaeological survey, and, possibly, limited fieldwork (clearing operations, test pits, stratigraphic sections).

 Prerequisites: Eligible students who wish to participate must have fulfilled the following academic requirements prior to the commencement of the program, including introductory courses (or the equivalent) offered annually at Dickinson: Greek Art & Archaeology (ARCH-120) or Prehistoric Aegean Art and Archaeology (ARCH- 210), or similar coursework in ancient Greek art and archaeology Intensive Modern Greek I (MGRE-107) Field Archaeology (ARCH-301) or previous field experience (desirable)